imarc/handbook/frontend.markdown

 ### Image Compression

-Whenever you cut up a website, you should use image compression software to crunch the images.
+Whenever you cut up a website, you should use image compression software on assets.
 Regular compression can greatly reduce the weight of the site.
-[ImageOptim](https://imageoptim.com/) comes highly recommended among the Imarc team.
-Always compress your images manually or via an automated task if you’re using a task runner.
+[ImageOptim](https://imageoptim.com/) is recommended among the Imarc team.

 ### SVG